cpldcpu/light_ws2812/README.md

 - v2.2 2014/11/30
 	- Improved Ardunio version with variable color order, courtesy of Windell Oskay (@oskay)
 	- Fixed a bug where the other bits of the port were trashed in Arduino version.
+- v2.3 2015/12/29
+	- Added support for SK6812RGBW LEDs.
+Please see example folder for usage.

 You can find the old V1 here: https://github.com/cpldcpu/light_ws2812/tree/v1.0

 Tested Combinations AVR